alison018/alison018/README.md

-# Hi I am Alison
+# Hi I am Alison 🚀
-### In my 30s decided to change careers and I am here to learn 🚀

 I have been learning **programming** for the past fourth months.
 It has been a roller coaster of emotions though :D. I keep my will and determination up.
 I am learning **JavaScript** and I will start creating my *Porfolio*.